 High school teachers work with teenagers to facilitate greater communication, understanding and cooperation.
 Most high school teachers focus on one or two subjects, such as mathematics, history or English.
 They grade papers, design tests and plan lessons.
 Some high school teachers run extracurricular activities, including clubs and teams.

-According to the U.S. Bureau of Labor Statistics (BLS), between 2014 and 2024, job openings for high school teachers were expected to grow by 6%, which is slower than the average rate of growth for all occupations.
-The BLS also reports that the median salary for secondary school teachers, as of May 2015, was $57,200.
+According to the U.S. Bureau of Labor Statistics (BLS), between 2018 and 2028, job openings for high school teachers were expected to grow by 4%, which is an average rate of growth for all occupations.
+The BLS also reports that the median salary for secondary school teachers, as of May 2018, was $60,320.

 Special Education Teachers